influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/volumeClaimGC.md

 # workflow.v1alpha1.volumeClaimGC

-VolumeClaimGC describes how to delete volumes from completed Workflows
+"VolumeClaimGC describes how to delete volumes from completed Workflows"

 ## Index